PackeTsar/freeztp/README.md

   - NOTE: _Once the operating system is loaded on the switch and it completes the boot-up process, it will start the AutoInstall process_
   - **Step 1.1:** The switch will enable all of its ports as access ports for VLAN 1.
   - **Step 1.2:** The switch will enable interface (SVI) Vlan1 and begin sending out DHCP requests from interface Vlan1.
+  - **Step 1.3:** If DHCP option 125 was configured (`ztp set dhcpd SCOPENAME imagediscoveryfile-option enable`) and that option is handed to the switch in its DHCP lease:
+	  - **Step 1.3.1:** The switch will send a TFTP request to ZTP requesting the filename specified (via Hex) in the DHCP option ("freeztp_ios_upgrade" by default)
+	  - **Step 1.3.2:** FreeZTP will check its "imagefile" (`ztp set someIOSfile.bin`) setting and dynamically generate a freeztp_ios_upgrade file containing the name of that .bin or .tar file.
+This freeztp_ios_upgrade is then sent to the switch to be downloaded.
+	  - **Step 1.3.3:** The switch reads the file and determines what file is should download as its upgrade image.
+Once determined, the switch sends a TFTP download request to ZTP for that .bin or .tar filename.
+	  - **Step 1.3.4:** If the .bin or .tar file does not exist, the switch abandon the upgrade attempt and proceed to step 1.4
+	  - **Step 1.3.5:** If successfully downloaded, the switch will install the image and upgrade itself.
+Depending on the switch model, it may or may not automatically reboot itself.
+After the upgrade, the switch will continue through the ZTP process
-  - **Step 1.3:** Once the switch receives a DHCP lease from FreeZTP with the TFTP server option (option 66), it will send a TFTP request for a file named "**network-confg**".
+  - **Step 1.4:** The switch will send a TFTP request for a file named "**network-confg**" to the IP address specified in the DHCP option 66 (hopefully the ZTP server).

 ####  2. STEP 2 - INITIAL-CONFIG: An initial config is generated, sent, and loaded for switch (target) discovery
   - **Step 2.1:** When the request for the "network-confg" file is received by the ZTP server, it generates the config by performing an automatic merge with the `initial-template`: